Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 3. Loads template files from references

-4. Generates a procedure manual following the template
+4. Generates a procedure document following the template

 Reference: Skill Folder Structure